anchore/enterprise-client-go/pkg/enterprise/docs/ImagesApi.md

     registry := "registry_example" // string | A registry name to filter result by (e.g. \"docker.io\") (optional)
     repository := "repository_example" // string | A repository name to filter results by (e.g. \"jboss/keycloak\") (optional)
     tag := "tag_example" // string | A tag value to filter results by (e.g. \"latest\", or \"v1.2.0\") (optional)
-    orderBy := []string{"OrderBy_example"} // []string | List of field name(s) to order by, ascending by default (optional) orderByDescending := []bool{false} // []bool | Configures the sort order of each specified order_by column to be descending (true) instead of ascending (false) (optional) filter := "filter_example" // string | Filter by 'image_digest' or 'full_tag' fields, using partial or full string match (optional)
+    runtime := true // bool | Filter by images with runtime inventory (optional) orderBy := []string{"OrderBy_example"} // []string | List of field name(s) to order by, ascending by default (optional) orderByDescending := []bool{false} // []bool | Configures the sort order of each specified order_by column to be descending (true) instead of ascending (false) (optional) filter := "filter_example" // string | Filter by 'image_digest' or 'full_tag' fields, using partial or full string match (optional)